Rebuild Women's Hope

 RWH has already identified the land for the clinic, key costs are the building at $12,000; equipment at $20,000 and annual operational costs at around $18,000.

 Through the C2C Fund™, Mozzo will be funding the build of the clinic in late 2019 and throughout 2020.
-However, more resource is urgently needed in order to equip the clinic and make it operational once built…so we are truly challenging ourselves at Mozzo and aim to raise £100k through our soon to be launched Run For Hope event in April next year – find out more.
+However, more resource is urgently needed in order to equip the clinic and make it operational once built…so we are truly challenging ourselves at Mozzo and aim to raise £100k through our Run For Hope event in April. – find out more.